juicycleff/ultimate-backend/README.md

 </h1>

 <p align="center">
   <bold>(WIP)</bold>: This is an enterprise scale advanced microservice pattern with GraphQL API and GRPC Microservices, based on Domain (DDD) using the command query responsibility segregation (CQRS) design pattern.
-If you want to see v2 which is very different from this architecture design (Click Here)[https://github.com/juicycleff/ultimate-backend/tree/next].
+If you want to see v2 which is very different from this architecture design <a href="https://github.com/juicycleff/ultimate-backend/tree/next">Click Here</a>.
 </p>
     <p align="center">
 </p>